Artsdatabanken/ArtskartSimpleMap/README.md

 # SimpleArtskartMap
-OpenLayers client which displays a simple background layer from Kartverket and taxonfeatures from Artskart
+OpenLayers client displays a simple background layer from Kartverket and taxonfeatures from Artskart